Date published: 02 August, 2022

 We will transfer your information to third countries (i.e. those outside the European Economic Area (EEA)) only where there is an enforceable instrument which provides appropriate safeguards of your rights.

-Any such arrangements will be separately identified when information is collected.
+Any such arrangements will be separately identified when information is required to be collected and shared.

 How long do we keep your data?